JakeBoggs/JakeBoggs.github.io/content/posts/gpt-4o-model-architecture.md

 print("Decoded audio shape:", [tokens.shape for tokens in decoded_audio])
 ```

-If you've made it this far somehow have access to the ungodly number of GPUs required to train this monster, hit me up and let's give ClosedAI a run for their money.
+If you've made it this far and somehow have access to the ungodly number of GPUs required to train this monster, hit me up and let's give ClosedAI a run for their money.